-Benefits of Owning a Home vs. Renting
+Benefits of Owning a Home vs Renting: Investing in Yourself

-Reasons to stop renting and buy a home
+10 reasons to stop renting and buy a home

-Rents continue to increase
+1. Rents continue to increase

-Homeownership is a better long-term investment
+2. Homeownership is a better long-term investment

 Renting your home means paying your landlord and having nothing to show for it the next month.
 Home ownership is a great investment because it’s a method of forced savings.
 When you buy a home with a 30-year mortgage and make monthly payments, you will own a home to sell at the end.
 If you rent a property for 30 years, however, you won’t ever get any of your monthly rent payments back.

-Interest rates are historically low
+3. Interest rates are historically low

 With all of the benefits of owning a home, you owe it to yourself to find out whether owning vs. renting is best for you.
 Taking the simple step of speaking to a qualified mortgage lender may be the smartest financial situation you make, as it can allow your family to make monthly home payments toward your own asset instead of increasing your landlord’s wealth.